 Number One on OSHA’s Top 10 most-cited violations for fiscal year 2017 was Fall Protection.
 As reported in Safety + Health, November 25, 2017 Issue.

 Some companies simply require that dock doors are always closed, unless a truck is in position at the dock.
 But, since most factories are not climate-controlled, the open dock doors provide much needed ventilation.
 Also, on a busy dock, it is easier to see trucks arriving with the door open, and easier to use the dock without having to repeatedly open and close the door.
 So, the question arises, if the dock door is open, when is it necessary to install a guard rail or actual fall protection barrier, and when will a visual barrier suffice?
 The answer depends on the height of the platform, and current OSHA standard 26 CFR 1910.23(b) relating to Protection for Wall Openings and Holes, states that every wall opening from which there is a drop of more than 4 feet shall be guarded by an actual fall protection barrier.
-It is important to note that OSHA covers federal baseline requirements and that any state may have its own stricter requirements.
+It is important to note that OSHA covers federal baseline requirements and that any state may have its own stricter requirements for loading dock safety.

 Semi-trailers, flatbed and straight trucks all have truck bed heights that closely align with 48” high platforms, so it is extremely common that loading dock platforms are 44”- 48” high.
 Refrigerated trucks are 50-60” in bed height, so they will always require a guard rail.